metridoc/metridoc-grails/README.md

 ### LANGUAGES and DEPENDENCIES

-If you do not yet have the right version of Java, Groovy, and Grails, please install The Software Development Kit Manager by typing the following command in your terminal:
+If you do not yet have the right version of Java, Groovy, and Grails, please install The Software Development Kit Manager (if you do not already have it) by typing the following command in your terminal:

 ```sh
 curl -s "https://get.sdkman.io" | bash